How to appeal a Marketplace decision

 Notice:

-Don’t file an appeal if the Marketplace told you to submit documents to confirm information on your application.
+If the Marketplace told you to submit documents to confirm information on your application, do that first.
+You'll get an updated decision about your eligibility, so you might not need to file an appeal.
 Get details on submitting documents.

 .

-• Get financial help with Marketplace costs or you disagree with the amount of financial help you qualify for.
+• Get financial help with Marketplace costs (including the amount you think you qualify for).

 You can also appeal: